-The Councils supplementary planning document (SPD) "Open Space, Playing Pitches, Indoor and Built Sports Facilities" (January 2020) sets out a requirement for 2,957m2 of Public Open Space (POS) and play areas.
+The Councils supplementary planning document (SPD) "Open Space, Playing Pitches, Indoor and Built Sports Facilities" (January 2020) sets out a requirement for 3465m2 of Public Open Space (POS) which includes the 508m2 required for LAP and LEAP play areas.

-The layout includes 3189m2 of POS which exceeds the requirements.
-This quantum includes green space, new landscaping, the footpaths along the western edge of the site and play areas.
-These spaces will also allow for biodiversity incorporation and the Councils Landscape Officer considers that the total offer meets the POS requirements for this development.
+The layout includes 3,471m2 of POS which exceeds the requirement.
+This quantum includes green space, new landscaping, the footpaths along the western edge of the site and areas for play (although the latter is to be agreed by condition).
+These spaces will also allow for biodiversity incorporation and the Councils Landscape Officer considers that the total offer is acceptable.
+The play space requirements are for one Local Area of Play (LAP) and one Local Equipped Area of Play (LEAP).
+The applicant has provided an indicative plan showing a 'trim trail' around the site with other natural play features although the play provision will be agreed by condition therefore it not being determined at this time.

 It is not appropriate to provide on-site playing pitch or indoor sport/leisure provision on a site of this size and it not possible to secure any off-site contributions for such through a S106 Agreement as this site is liable for CIL.
 The Council will be able to make a bid for a portion of the CIL payments collected to contribute to such provision elsewhere in the district.
-The on-site POS and play will be secured through a S.106 Agreement together with the relevant management & maintenance regime.
-The proposal therefore accords with ALP policy OSR DM1.
+The on-site POS and play provision will be secured by condition.
+There is no conflict with policy OSR DM1 whilst the play offer will be agreed at a later stage through the discharge of the condition.